arrian/aripurcell.com/_posts/2014-05-08-lifx-python.md

 ---
 layout: post
-title: Python for LIFX
+title: Python for LIFX Bulbs
 tags:
 - side project
 - python
 - lifx

 ---

-## Python for LIFX Bulbs

 I recently got tired of the lightbulb in my bedroom not being quite smart enough (and the annoying warmup period of my compact fluorescent).
 To remedy this, I investigated the modern range of smart LED lightbulbs and settled on a [LIFX](http://lifx.co/) bulb.